Monthly Archives: December 2025

 Neurobiological Growth

 Excitatory and inhibitory processes in the brain mature with brain growth.
 Likewise, the HPA axis matures across childhood and adolescence, but system lability decreases during infancy, dependent partially on caregiver responsiveness.
-Parasympathetic activity also matures during the early years.
+Parasympathetic activity also matures during the infant and toddler years.
 Emotional arousal becomes more graded, sensitive and, ultimately, controllable.
 Maturation of prefrontal cortex and increased connectivity during toddlerhood also change emotional responding and potential for regulation.

 Conceptual Development